 - 2 lbs heirloom tomatoes or your favourite variety

-- 6-8 1/2 " slices of ciabatta bread about 4 cups cubed
+- 6-8 slices of ciabatta bread about 4 cups cubed

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- 1 shallot finely diced
+- 1 medium shallot finely diced

-- 1 clove of garlic finely diced
+- 1 clove garlic finely diced

-- 1/3 cup olive oil
+- ⅓ cup extra virgin olive oil

-- 1/4 cup red wine vinegar
+- ¼ cup red wine vinegar

-- 1 tsp dijon mustard
+- 1 teaspoon dijon mustard

 - fresh cracked pepper

-- 1/2 cup fresh basil leaves roughly chopped.
+- ½ cup fresh basil leaves roughly chopped

 Chop the tomatoes into bit sized pieces and add to a large bowl.
-Sprinkle with 1 tsp of sea salt, toss to combine and let sit for 10-15 minutes.
-Meanwhile, toast* the bread slices (I use a toaster) and then tear into small 1" pieces.
+Sprinkle with 1 teaspoon of sea salt, toss to combine and let sit for 10-15 minutes.
+Meanwhile, toast the bread slices (I use a toaster) and then tear into small 1" pieces.
 Set aside.

 *For toasting in an oven: cut it into cubes, give it a light coating of olive oil and bake in a single layer on a parchment lined baking sheet for 20 minutes at 250'F, shaking the pan halfway through the cooking time.
 You can also toast the cubed bread in a large skillet with a small amount of olive oil over medium heat for about 10-15 minutes, stirring occasionally to prevent burning.
 Panzanella will last covered in the fridge for up to 2 days, however, the bread will have absorbed all the vinaigrette and will be quite soft.
 This salad is best served and eaten in the same day.